yks69-lol/yks69-lol/README.md

 # Hi there 👋 I'm YKS

 🇧🇩 From Bangladesh
-Learning coding & ICT all by myself since 2024
+Learning coding & ICT as a hobby since 2024
 Main teachers: YouTube + free online courses + random tutorials on tech forum + reddit.
 Tho Still a complete noob, but having fun building tiny things in my free time!